 All the streets were still flooded, as was the Mall and the Ellipse.
 A couple of fires, but nothing major.
 I could make out people struggling through the waters, trying to reach safety or help others do so.
 My heart went out to them, but I didn’t think there was anything I could do, even if I could get out of the Monument.

 Then I heard her footsteps.
 Every twelve seconds, a sphincter-clenching thud, rattling the buildings and rippling the floodwaters.
-I though they were aftershocks until I noticed their regularity.
+I thought they were aftershocks until I noticed their regularity.
 I raced around the platform, looking out in each direction, until I came to the south side and saw her.

 There are hundreds of videos out there, and I’ve seen dozens of fakes.
 The FCC has censored all “official” videos, and everyone has picked their favorite pirate versions.
 I didn’t think to record anything, but I saw it all.